azine/email-bundle/README.md

 php composer.phar update
 ```
 Now, Composer will automatically download all required files, and install them for you.
-All that is left to do is to update your AppKernel.php file, and register the new bundle:
+All that is left to do is to update your AppKernel.php file, and register the new bundle.
+AzineEmailBundle has a dependency on KnpPaginatorBundle, so it`s also nessesary to add it to AppKernel.php
+file after installing.

 ```php
 <?php